theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/dynamic-runtime-paramater within-KNIME-workflow.md

 ---
-layout: page
-title: Dynamic Runtime Parameter within KNIME Workflow
+title: Dynamic Runtime Parameter in KNIME Workflows
 description: Dynamic Runtime Parameter within KNIME Workflow
-permalink: /:collection/:path
-weight: 40
 ---
 ### About this approach

-The following article describes how user-defined runtime parameters in Xtract Universal can be transferred to the SAP Reader (Theobald Software) of a KNIME workflow.
+The following article describes how user-defined runtime parameters in {{ productName }} can be transferred to the SAP Reader (Theobald Software) of a KNIME workflow.

 The background is the reduction of transaction costs as well as the use of a delta-mechanism on standard SAP tables.